 POTFF Nurse Case Manager

-Leidos's Military & Veterans Health Solutions Group anticipates several openings for Nurse Case Managers at various locations to support the Protection of the Force and Family (POTFF) Contract.
+Leidos's Military & Veterans Health Solutions Group anticipates several openings for Nurse Case Managers at various locations to support the Preservation of the Force and Family (POTFF) Contract.

 The Nurse Case Manager, hereafter referred to as the Case Manager, shall possess provide a full range of professional health nursing principles, practices, and procedures in clinical settings in order to analyze the full scope

 of problems associated with providing appropriate, cost effective care to Department of Defense (DOD) beneficiaries.
 The contractor Case Manager shall collect, organize, record, and communicate data relevant to primary health assessments including a detailed medical history in order to develop time sensitive treatment plans which delineate the expected process of care delivery for selected case managed patients or populations.
 The Case Manager shall assess patient via the telephone, using established protocols, in order to provide